tomas-fryza/avr-course/labs/02-gpio/README.md

 3. In `main.c` comment binary operations with control registers (DDRB, PORTB) and rewrite the application with library functions.
 Note its size after the compilation.
 Try to optimize code to the most effective way.

-4. (Optional) Connect the push button as active-low to the application.
-When you press and release the button, the LEDs will start to blink.
+4. (Optional) On a breadbord, connect an active-low push button to pin PD2.
+In your code, activate the internal pull-up resistor on this pin.
+Make the LEDs blink only when the button is pressed.

 ## Synchronize repositories